Cutoff for the mixing time of the Facilitated Exclusion Process: Proof of the upper bound

 \begin{definition}[Height function associated with a couple] Let $(Y, \sigma) \in \Z \times \Gamma_{K,P}$.
 The map to a height function is defined as

 where

-\end{definition} Notice that we allow the first coordinate to be any integer and don't take it modulo $N$ yet, this will be useful for us to put height functions one above another.
-Notice also that when $\sigma$ has a particle at site $k$, $\zeta$ goes up by $1-\frac{P}{N}$, otherwise it goes down by $\frac{P}{N}$.
-Set \eqs{\Omega_{K,P} = \Psi(\Z \times \Gamma_{K,P})} the set of possible height functions, then $\Psi$ is bijective from $\Z \times \Gamma_{K,P}$ to $\Omega_{K,P}$.
+\end{definition} In this construction, when $\sigma$ has a particle at site $k$, $\zeta_k$ goes up by $1-\frac{P}{K}$, otherwise it goes down by $\frac{P}{K}$.
+Notice that we allow the first coordinate $Y$ to be any integer and do not take it modulo $N$ yet, this will be useful for us to put height functions one above another.
+Set \eqs{\Omega_{K,P} = \Psi(\Z \times \Gamma_{K,P})} the set of possible height functions.
+Then $\Psi$ is bijective from $\Z \times \Gamma_{K,P}$ to $\Omega_{K,P}$.

-We define a Markov chain on $\Omega_{K,P}$ called the corner-flip dynamics, following the definition from \cite[Section 5]{lacoin_simple_2017}: \begin{definition}[Corner-flip dynamics] For $\zeta \in \Omega_{K,P}$ and $k \in \T_K$, define $\zeta^k$ the configuration with a flip at $k$ such that
+We define a Markov chain on $\Omega_{K,P}$ called the corner-flip dynamics, following the definition from \cite[Section 5]{lacoin_simple_2017}. \begin{definition}[Corner-flip dynamics] For $\zeta \in \Omega_{K,P}$ and $k \in \T_K$, define $\zeta^k$ the configuration with a flip at $k$ such that

-Then, the corner-flip dynamics on $\Omega_{K,P}$ is the Markov chain such that for all $k$, $\zeta$ goes to $\zeta^k$ at rate 1 and other transitions aren't possible. \end{definition} Notice that this dynamics corresponds to turning a local maximum into a local minimum and vice-versa, hence the name.
-Then we have the following property: \begin{proposition}[Dynamic mapping with the height function] If $\sigma(t)$ is a SSEP started from $\sigma$, and $Y(t) - Y(0) \in \Z$ is the total current that went through edge $(K,1)$ in $(\sigma(s))_{s\le t}$, then setting $\zeta(t) = \Psi(Y(t),\sigma(t))$, $(\zeta(t))_{t\ge 0}$ follows corner-flip dynamics as defined above. \end{proposition}
+Then, the corner-flip dynamics on $\Omega_{K,P}$ is the Markov chain such that for all $k$, $\zeta$ goes to $\zeta^k$ at rate 1 and other transitions are not possible. \end{definition} This dynamics corresponds to turning a local maximum at $k$ into a local minimum by reducing $\zeta_k$ by 1, and vice versa, see Figure \ref{fig:height_current} for an illustration.
+Then we have the following property: \begin{proposition}[Dynamic mapping with the height function] Consider $(\sigma(t))_{t\ge 0}$ a SSEP started from $\sigma$ and $Y(0) \in \mathbb{Z}$.
+Set, for all $t$, $Y(t) - Y(0)$ the total current through the edge $(K,1)$ in $(\sigma(s))_{s\le t}$ and $\zeta(t) = \Psi(Y(t),\sigma(t))$.
+Then $(\zeta(t))_{t\ge 0}$ follows corner-flip dynamics as defined above. \end{proposition}

-\begin{proof} We just need to analyse all possible transitions.
-It is classical that a particle jump induces a corner flip.
-In the particular case of a jump across the origin, if this jump increases the current, we go from a local maximum to a local minimum, so $\zeta_0$ decreases by 1: it therefore has the same evolution as $-Y(t)$.
-Similarly, if a jump decreases the current, it means we go from a local minimum to a local maximum at 0, so that $\zeta_0$ increases by 1, and again $\zeta_0$ has the same evolution as $-Y(t)$.
-This is illustrated in Figure \ref{fig:height_current}. \end{proof}
+\begin{proof} We analyse all possible transitions, which are illustrated in Figure \ref{fig:height_current}.
+It is clear that a particle jump in $\sigma$ induces a corner flip in $\zeta$: going from $\bullet\circ$ to $\circ \bullet$ in the SSEP means we go from ``up-down'' to ``down-up'' in the height function, and vice versa.
+This is in fact a classical representation for one-dimensional exclusion processes, used for example in \cite{wilson_mixing_2004}.
+Consider now a jump across the origin.
+If this jump increases the current $Y$, we go from a local maximum to a local minimum at 0, so $\zeta_0$ decreases by 1.
+In this case, $\zeta_0$ has the same evolution as $-Y$.
+Similarly, if a jump decreases the current, it means we go from a local minimum to a local maximum at 0, so that $\zeta_0$ increases by 1, and again $\zeta_0$ has the same evolution as $-Y$. \end{proof}